Aroz7894/personal-website/README.md

 If they are not, follow this site to download them for your given operating system: [Installing NodeJs and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-Once they are downloaded, React will need to be installed using this command:
+Once they are downloaded, React will need to be installed using the following command:

 ```bash
 npm i react